buwilliams/connect-four/README.md

 # Connect Four on Rails

 Connect Four playable online or from the console.
-All code was hand written so the Minimax algorithm is a little buggy and slow.

 ## Web Version